Summit County Short-Term Rental Rules

 This Summit County STR license type is generally targeted toward second-homeowners who want to use their property and also short-term rent it.
 During discussions in 2021, Summit County staff anticipated that the vast majority of STRs in the Neighborhood Zone would fall under this license type.
 Maximum occupancy for a Type II Summit County STR license cannot exceed 2 short-term renters per bedroom plus 2 additional short-term renters (unless further restricted by an on-site wastewater treatment system).
 A Type II Summit County STR license carries a limitation of no more than 35 "bookings" per year, as calculated from October 1 through September 30.
 However, there is no limit on the number of short-term rental nights that each booking can last.

 Most importantly of all, the County implemented total cap numbers on the issuance of new Type II short-term rental licenses in the Summit County Residential Zone.
 The entirety of the Summit County Residential Zone is located within one of four basins as depicted in this map.
 The County created different short-term rental license caps for properties located in each of the four basins.
-Within each of the four basins, the number of active short-term rental licenses already exceeds the established cap numbers for Type II STR licenses.
+Within each of the four basins, the number of active short-term rental licenses in February 2023 already exceeded the established cap numbers for Type II STR licenses.
 Accordingly, until the total number of Type II STR licenses in falls below the adopted cap number for each basin through natural attrition, the County will not issue new Type II STR licenses in the Residential Zone.
 Natural attrition generally occurs when property owners with existing Type II Summit County short-term rental licenses either: (1) do not renew their existing Summit County short-term rental license; or (2) sell their property to a third-party (such a sale extinguishes an existing license).
-In sum, Summit County short-term rental caps were established as per the chart in the preceding link, and it appears that no new short-term rental licenses will be issued in the Summit County Residential Zone until sometime in 2025 (at the earliest).
-Once the STR license numbers in any basin are within 10% of reaching their cap, Summit County staff will put in place a system on how to issue new Type II licenses in that basin.
+In sum, Summit County short-term rental caps were established by the BoCC as per the chart in the preceding link.
+As of December 2023, here are the Summit County short-term license numbers for Type II in the Residential Zone areas:

 In 2018, the BoCC created a Type III Summit County short-term rental license, stating it was most appropriate for investment property STRs.
 At that time, the County believed such STRs would rent in excess of 135 nights per year, and the County saw them as more akin to commercial lodging businesses.
 However, as part of the adoption of Ordinance 20-C on Feb.
 15, 2023, the BoCC, the County eliminated the Type III Summit County STR license.
 So, at least for now, there is no Type III Summit County short-term rental license that afforded unlimited short-term rental nights to certain Summit County properties located in the Residential Zone.
 While it couldn't do so at the meeting on Feb.
 15, 2023, the BoCC did pledge to revisit Type III short-term rental licenses in the near future.
 The BoCC stated that it hoped the County would find a way to reinstate a short-term rental license with unlimited rental nights to properties that were originally designed with a primary purpose to host short-term rental occupancies.
 However, unless and until that happens, all Type III STR licenses in the Neighborhood Zone will be converted to Type II STR licenses when renewal takes place in 2023.

-If you’re interested in further discussing local real estate and how STR license changes might potentially affect your decision to buy or sell a property in Summit County, please don’t hesitate to contact Philip for help.
+If you’re interested in further discussing local real estate and how short-term rental license regulation changes might potentially affect your decision to buy or sell a property in Summit County, please don’t hesitate to contact Philip for help.
 After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Summit County short-term rental rules!